CDIE Research

 Key Areas of Focus

-Exploring, innovating, implementing, and evaluating shirting practices in education.
+Exploring, innovating, implementing, and evaluating shifting practices in education.

 - Pedagogical Innovation